 Thirty years of research into heart disease has uncovered another culprit responsible for atherosclerosis.

-It’s an excess of an amino acid called homocysteine.
+It’s an excess of the homocysteine amino acid.

 Too much of this amino acid in your bloodstream will also contribute to the elastic fibre breakdown of the arterial walls.
 An article in the June 1996 issue of Medical Tribune News reiterates these findings by stating…

-“High levels of homocysteine, a substance involved in protein production, are associated with artery thickening, a precursor to both stroke and heart disease”.
+“High levels of homocysteine, a substance involved in protein production, are associated with artery thickening, a precursor to both stroke and heart disease”.1

 And a 1992 Harvard Medical School study of 15 000 physicians found that the doctors with the highest 5% of homocysteine in their blood had a three-fold plus increase in the risk of developing heart disease!
 (JAMA, vol. 268, pp. 877- 881).